varshinibhat/my_first_app/README.md

 ## Execution
 This is an individual assignment, questions at the end of the assignment must be done individually.
 You can help each other in case you have issues in understanding but you must execute all actions indivudally.
-You can reach out for help to your respective manager or to me directly.
+You can reach out for help to Rajaneesh or me, or your respective manager.

 ## Prerequisites to install
 - git bash